ImageImage

 Financial Performance30%3-year trend analysis, margin stabilityCompare to Wisconsin industry benchmarks

-Strategic Timing10%Inflection points, competitionConsider ESOPs or transfers
+Strategic Timing10%Inflection points, competitive landscapeConsider ESOPs or generational transfers

 Preparing for Your Wisconsin Business Exit

-Year 3-2 Before Exit:
+Year 2-3 Before Exit

 • Clean up financials